 Cheyne-Stokes respiration (periodic breathing) is a cyclic fluctuation of respiratory rate and depth.
 From periods of brief apnea, patients breathe progressively faster and deeper (hyperpnea), then slower and shallower until they become apneic and repeat the cycle.
 Cheyne-Stokes respiration is most often caused by heart failure, a neurologic disorder (eg, stroke, advanced dementia), or drugs.
 The pattern in heart failure has been attributed to delays in cerebral circulation; respiratory centers lag in recognition of systemic acidosis/hypoxia (causing hyperpnea) or alkalosis/hypocapnia (causing apnea).

 Biot respiration is an uncommon variant of Cheyne-Stokes respiration in which irregular periods of apnea alternate with periods in which 4 or 5 deep, equal breaths are taken.
 It differs from Cheyne-Stokes respiration in that it is characterized by abrupt starts and stops and lacks periodicity.
-It results from injury to the CNS and occurs in such disorders as meningitis.
+It results from injury to the central nervous system and occurs in such disorders as meningitis.

 Kussmaul respirations are deep, regular respirations caused by metabolic acidosis.